OfficeDev/office-js-docs/reference/custom-functions-json.md

 |  `name`  |  string  |  Yes  |  The name of the parameter.
 This name is displayed in Excel's IntelliSense.  |
 |  `type`  |  string  |  Yes  |  The data type of the parameter.
 Must be "boolean", "number", or "string".  |

-## The result object
+## Result object

 The `results` property provides metadata about the value returned from the function.
-Here are its properties:
+The following table contains its properties:

 |  Property  |  Data Type  |  Required?  |  Description  |
 |:-----|:-----|:-----|:-----|